dekellum/body-image/README.md

-* `BodyImage` and supporting types (_root_ module) provide uniform access to HTTP body payloads which may be scattered across multiple allocations in RAM, or buffered to a temporary file and optionally memory mapped.
+* `BodyImage` and supporting types (_root_ module) provide uniform access to HTTP body payloads which may be scattered across multiple allocations in RAM, or buffered to a temporary file, and optionally memory mapped.
 This effectively enables trading some file I/O cost in return for supporting significantly larger bodies without risk of exhausting RAM.